• Skip to primary navigation

 Overhead image of a bowl of Strawberry Gooseberry Crumble with ice cream and a spoon

-More Summer Dessert recipes you'll love!
+More summer dessert recipes you'll love!

 I urge you to give this Strawberry Gooseberry Crumble a try.
 If you do then please leave a comment below and give the recipe a rating which helps others find the recipe on Google.
 If you then go on to use this recipe as a launch pad for your own culinary creation then I’d also love it if you’d share it and tag me on Instagram.
 It is so lovely for me to see your versions and variations of my recipes.

-Strawberry Gooseberry Crumble {gluten-free}
+Strawberry Gooseberry Crumble

-Strawberry Gooseberry Crumble is a marriage of the best of this year’s sweet and tangy berries under a crisp and slightly chewy crumble topping.
+This Gluten-Free Strawberry Gooseberry Crumble is a marriage of the best of this year’s sweet and tangy berries under a crisp and slightly chewy crumble topping.

-Prep Time 15 mins
+Prep Time 15 minutes

-Cook Time 35 mins
+Cook Time 35 minutes

-Total Time 4 hrs 50 mins
+Total Time 4 hours 50 minutes

 Course Dessert